reasonml-community/bs-immutablejs/README.md

 # bs-immutablejs

 **Note**: these are **bindings** to the [Immutable.js](https://facebook.github.io/immutable-js/) library.
-These are only meant to be used to interoperate with existing JavaScript code; In OCaml/BuckleScript/Reason, we have more lightweight immutable (and optionally mutable) data structures by default (list, record, hashmap, set, and upcoming data structures).
+These are only meant to be used to interoperate with existing JavaScript code; In Reason/BS, we have more lightweight immutable (and optionally mutable) data structures by default (list, record, hashmap, set, and upcoming data structures).
+New Reason/BS projects projects don't need bs-immutablejs.

 ## Documentation